awatson1978/MSIB32500/lectures/lecture1.md

 ```
 **c.
 Using 'awk' to work with data in columns**

-The linux command 'awk' isvery useful and practical for text manipulation in bioinformatics, 'awk' works with data in tabular format (like the result files on the previous excersice.
-The name stands for Aho, Weinberger and Kernighan (yes, [Brian Kernighan](https://www.cs.princeton.edu/~bwk/)), the authors of the language, which was started in 1977.
+The linux command 'awk' is very useful and practical for text manipulation in bioinformatics, 'awk' works with data in tabular format (like the result files on the previous excersice).
+The name stands for Aho, Weinberger and Kernighan (yes, [Brian Kernighan](https://www.cs.princeton.edu/~bwk/)), the authors of the language, which started in 1977.

 What is it that awk does?

-awk is a utility/language designed for data extraction awk is often used with 'sed' to perform useful and practical text manipulation chores.
-One of the most simple and popular uses of 'awk' is selecting a column from a text file or other command's output.
+awk is a utility/language designed for data extraction awk is often used with 'sed' to perform useful and practical text manipulation tasks in bioinformatics.
+One of the most simple and popular uses of 'awk' is selecting a column from a text file, or other command's output.

 The general syntax of awk is: